feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 - people have some really complex packaging needs - and that's why packaging software is complex.

-> **Important**: is not that [fpm] is not good, it is awesome software, I just
+> **Important**: is not that [fpm] is not good, it is awesome software!
+I just
 > didn't want to guard [GoReleaser] against all the combinations of things that
-> could go wrong and I didn't need all its features.
-If you need to package
+> could go wrong and I didn't need all its features either.
+If you need to
-> your software in a lot of formats using a single tool, [fpm] for the win!
+> package your software in a lot of formats using a single tool,
+> [fpm] for the win!

 # Documentation is hard